abhayIII/llm-v3-implementation/README.md

-# llm-v3-implementation
+# llm-v1-implementation
 # LLM Comparison Test Procedure for Web Development
+# V1 will be Claude Sonnet 3.5, V2 will be Cluade Sonnet 3 and V3 will be Deepseek-R1

 ## Phase 1: Initial Setup

 ### Create Test Project
 1. Create a new directory: `llm-comparison-test`
-2. Create two subdirectories:
+2. Create subdirectories:
    - `llm-v1-implementation`
    - `llm-v2-implementation`
+   - `llm-v3-implementation`
 3. Initialize a new git repository in each subdirectory

 ### Document Setup